By Harichandan Arakali

-BANGALORE, Oct 29 (Reuters) - Indian IT firm Infosys Ltd said on Tuesday it was in the process of reaching asettlement with the U.S. government over the company's allegedmisuse of temporary business visas.
+BANGALORE (Reuters) - Indian IT firm Infosys Ltd (NSI:INFY.NS - News) said on Tuesday it was in the process of reaching a settlement with the U.S. government over the company's alleged misuse of temporary business visas.

-"The resolution has not been finalized," it added.
+"The resolution has not been finalized," Infosys said.